andradearts/kaios-endless-aliens/README-SurfaceBook2.md

 Pause button is '*' only if activated in code.

 Using latest Phaser (currently 3.22.x) custom build with window.mozRequestAnimationFrame ( was window.requestAnimationFrame ) to maintain 60fps

+v2 Now has single row of buttons.
+Smaller MenuOverlay code and juiced it up.